rubenwardy/awards/readme.md

 	* image [optional] - texture name, eg: award_one.png
 	* background [optional] - texture name, eg: award_one.png
 	* trigger [optional] [table]
-		* type - "dig", "place", "craft", "death", "chat" or "join"
+		* type - "dig", "place", "craft", "death", "chat", "join" or "eat"
-		* (for dig/place type) node - the nodes name
+		* (for dig/place type) node - the node name
-		* (for craft type) item - the items name
+		* (for craft/eat type) item - the item name
-		* (for all types) target - how many to dig / place
+		* (for all types) target - how many times to dig/place/craft/etc.
 		* See Triggers
 	* secret [optional] - if true, then player needs to unlock to find out what it is.
 	* on_unlock [optional] - func(name, def)